 “I had to hit somebody in the league, or I would have been out of there quick,” Redmond said, looking back on his career.
 “For whatever reason, I had a lot of success against [Glavine].”
 It certainly seemed mysterious.
 Redmond had a 13-year career as a backup catcher, never getting 300 plate appearances in a season and finishing with a .700 OPS and 13 homers.

 In fact, Redmond’s apparent mastery of Glavine between 1998-2004 was so pronounced that it inspired an essay -- “What does Mike Redmond know about Tom Glavine?” -- in the 2006 Baseball Prospectus collection, “Baseball Between the Numbers.”
-The essay’s author, recently hired Astros general manager James Click, explored the viability of batter-vs.-pitcher splits through the lens of this particular example, and he concluded that while certain player characteristics such as handedness can impact results, Redmond’s success could be attributed to the small sample size, similar to how flipping a coin enough times can sometimes yield long runs of it landing on heads.
+The essay’s author, current Astros general manager James Click, explored the viability of batter-vs.-pitcher splits through the lens of this particular example, and he concluded that while certain player characteristics such as handedness can impact results, Redmond’s success could be attributed to the small sample size, similar to how flipping a coin enough times can sometimes yield long runs of it landing on heads.

 “Almost certainly, Mike Redmond doesn’t own Tom Glavine,” Click wrote.
 “He was just lucky,” and going forward, would not be expected to continue his dominance.
 In fact, that dominance had already ended.
 After starting his career 21-for-37 against Glavine, Redmond finished it 0 for his last 11.